Project

 Actions #5

-Updated by Stefan Bn almost 4 years ago
+Updated by Stefan Bn over 4 years ago

 I just came across this at a point where I use WLocalDateTime inside a derived WResource class without any localization references (Wt 4.3.1 using MinGW 9.3.1 on Windows).